ECE/CPSC 3520 Programming Systems

 Learning Outcomes

-• Explain and use a variety of programming paradigms, languages, and development approaches
+• Explain and use diverse programming paradigms, languages, and development approaches.